Part of A Guide to Light Weight Backpacking by Mark Verber

 I am not a super-hikers or a master outdoorsman.
 I am an informed amateur who takes the time to reflect on my experiences.
 I hope what I write is helpful, but there are people who have significantly more experience that I do.
 I am also not a great writer, so don't expect beautiful and well polished prose.
 This guide started as notes for myself and messages posted to discussion lists.
 Over time I started to knit my notes together into something that might be useful to others.
 The final push to pull all my notes together and fill in the holes to produce a somewhat complete guide was fueled by requests from several first time backpackers that I was helping get started.

 I am your basic mid-aged family guy who likes the outdoors.
 I am in moderate shape.
 I am not a super athlete, but I try to live an active lifestyle.
 My hiking style would be characterized as being at the high end of "ultralight" or the low end of "lightweight style".
 I don't hike fast, but I tend to keep a steady pace.
 My typical day is ~15 miles with 3-6k elevation change.
 I am slower than many people when going up and down hills to protect my knees.
 I tend to start my hikes early in the morning to avoid the day's heat.
 I tend not to take long breaks, but I take a lot of short (<5 minute) breaks through out the day.
 Sometimes to catch my breath, cool down a little bit, or enjoy a view.
-I am capable of doing 20-25 miles/day over an extended period of time, and have done a few 30-45 mile days... but tend to enjoy a more casual stroll so I can enjoy the environment rather than being focused on how fast I am moving.
+I am capable of doing 20-25 miles/day over an extended period of time, and have done a number of 30-45 mile days... but tend to enjoy a more casual stroll so I can enjoy the environment rather than being focused on how fast I am moving.
+In my earliest days I was sometimes called "Captain Space" because I used a space blanket which wasn't super common, and "Professor" for my tendency to know lots of random facts.

 My dad loved the outdoors.
 As a young child he would take me hiking and as I got a bit older he would take me backpacking.
 It was a special time that we shared together.
 Some of the best movements of my life came when I was in the back country with my dad.
 I expanded my experiences backpacking with a local boy scout troop and an explorer post.
 By the time I reached college I was a fairly experienced outdoorsman, often planning and leading trips for my friends.
 My natural caution, sense of responsibility for others, and time in the boy scouts put me squarely in the "heavy-weight" backpacking camp.
 My pack weight for seven days typically exceeded seventy pounds.
 I brought everything, including a folding kitchen sink.
 As life got busier, and my responsibilities grew, I found myself in the back country less and less.
 Part of this was that I was living in central Ohio where access to the back country is somewhat limited.
 In 1992 my wife and I moved for the San Francisco bay area.
 All of a sudden, there were the destinations I visiting in my younger years affordable and close by.
 I started to arrange life so I could spend more time backpacking.
 As I started to backpack again, I found that I wasn't as young as I used to me.
 Carrying a 70lb pack, even a 50lb pack, seemed crushing, especially to my knees.
 It was at that point that I was introduced to the ultra light style of backpacking popularized by Ray Jardine.
 Over a period of several years I shifted my approach to backpacking.
 This guide shares what I have learned along the way.